 Safety Objective SPI SPT Continuous development of safety performance including the implementation of an SMS.
-Performance of the organisation's SMS Review of the organisation's SMS for effective implementation, including correct identification threats and risks, and implementation of require actions.
-Ensure that the SMS is supported by an effecti occurrence reporting system that contributes towards the potential identification and management of the operational threats and risk To continuously improve safety by assessing and mitigating the risks due to ground operations and general ground handling activities.
+Performance of the organisation's SMS Review of the organisation's SMS for effective implementation, including correct identification of threats and risks, and implementation of required actions.
+Ensure that the SMS is supported by an effective occurrence reporting system that contributes towards the potential identification and management of the operational threats and risks.
+To continuously improve safety by assessing and mitigating the risks due to ground operations and general ground handling activities.
 Poor-condition and preventive maintenance of ground handling equipment Threats are to be identified and a risk assessment is carried out as part of their operation.
-Development of own Safety Objectives, SPI's SPTs with a reduction in trends.
+Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Devise a preventive maintenance schedule.
-Increase awareness among ground handling personnel about the importance of groundhandling equipment condition and monitoring
+Increase awareness among ground handling personnel about the importance of ground-handling equipment condition and monitoring.

 Adherence to Apron procedures Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Increase awareness among ground handling personnel about Apron traffic diligence.
 Ground-handling induced FOD on aircraft movement areas Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Collision with Aircraft / Aircraft damage Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
+To ensure safe return-to-operations and sustainable service activities.
+Return to operations plan, including focus on general operations, GSE, and personnel staffing and competencies Assess SIBs issued by EASA ref: 2020-13 (as revised) and adopt recommendations as applicable.
+Assess SIB issued by EASA ref: 2023-05 (as revised) and adopt recommendations as applicable.
+Conduct adequate resource planning and competency mapping as a means to identify areas of improvement.